kenzonagari/tetris-project/README.md

 Tetris is a single-player puzzle game.
 Per [Wikipedia](https://en.wikipedia.org/wiki/Tetris), "In Tetris, players complete lines by moving differently shaped pieces (tetrominoes), which descend onto the playing field.
 The completed lines disappear and grant the player points, and the player can proceed to fill the vacated spaces.
 The game ends when the uncleared lines reach the top of the playing field.
 The longer the player can delay this outcome, the higher their score will be".

 Since this particular Tetris build is inspired by the classic 1989 version, modern Tetris functionalities such as wall kick, multiple next piece preview, piece hold, and auto-lock delay are not included.
-However, hard drop is included to allow for a faster game pace.
+However, Hard Drop function is included to allow for a faster game pace (and also to satisfy my personal curiosity).

 ## Timeline

 * 1 week of planning + building basic design and downward movement of a Tetris piece,
-* followed with 3 weeks of finalizing piece rotation system, scoring, next piece, and high score functionality.
+* followed with 2 weeks of finalizing piece rotation system, scoring, next piece, and high score functionality.

 ## User Experience